Benjamin Zander: New England Conservatory

 In 1967, Zander joined the faculty of the New England Conservatory of Music and remained on the faculty until 2012.
 In July 2012, the New England Conservatory and Preparatory School conferred on him the title of Faculty Emeritus, acknowledging his significant contributions to the school over 45 years.

-This followed his dismissal in January 2012 for negligence amid allegations he had hired a videographer to record concerts, who had (to Zander's knowledge) previously served a prison sentence for sexual assault of a minor.
-Zander later acknowledged that hiring the videographer, Peter Benjamin, without informing school administrators was a "significant oversight".
+This followed his dismissal in January 2012 for negligence amid allegations he had hired a videographer to record concerts, who had (to Zander's knowledge) previously served a prison sentence for sexual assault of a minor: Zander had also hired the videographer without informing school administrators.
+Zander later acknowledged that hiring the videographer, Peter Benjamin, was a "significant oversight".

 Boston Philharmonic

 Benjamin Zander is the Conductor and Music Director of the Boston Philharmonic Youth Orchestra, a youth orchestra in Boston comprising both high school and college age students.
 The BPYO rehearses at various venues across Boston, some of which include -Hibernian Hall, The Holy Trinity Armenian Apostle Church and Symphony Hall.
 Their premiere performance took place in Symphony Hall on 25 November 2012.
 On the program was Strauss' Ein Heldenleben, Beethoven's Egmont Overture, and Elgar's Cello Concerto with Alisa Weilerstein as soloist.

 BPYO's first international tour took place the summer of 2013 as the entire orchestra visited The Netherlands to play Mahler's Second Symphony in the Concertgebouw.
 In 2024 they toured Europe with a program of the Schumann Cello Concerto No. 1 (with Zlatomir Fung), and Mahler’s Fifth Symphony.
-They visited Basel, Prague, Hamburg, Vienna and Berlin, performing in halls such as Die Musikverein and Die Berliner Philharmonie.
+They visited Basel, Prague, Hamburg, Vienna and Berlin, performing in halls such as Der Musikverein and Die Berliner Philharmonie.